wso2/samples-is/conditional-auth-sample/src/main/resources/sample3/README.md

 4. Copy the `.war` files inside the `SAML2-APPS` directory and deploy in tomcat server.

-5. Start WSO2 Identity Server and Apache Tomcat Server.This sample requires sample authenticators for multi-factor authentication step configurations.
+5. Start WSO2 Identity Server and Apache Tomcat Server.

 ### Running the Sample